MOBILE ATTENDANT CARE SERVICE

 How does MACS charge?

 Customers are charged for the actual time they are assisted.
 Our minimum shift is 15 minutes.
-20 minutes of travel time is also charged with each drop-in assistance provided.
+30 minutes of travel time is also charged for each drop-in assistance provided.
 This is charged at the same rate as the hourly rate of the assistance provided.
+For example, if you have a 15-minute shift, you will be charged 45 minutes in total.

 Why is there a travel time charge?